csnoew/snoew-encryption/README.md

 ```markdown
 alphabet: str = "abcdefghijklmnopqrstuvwxyzæøå1234567890,.- "
 ```
-You need to make sure to keep the space at the end of the string, as it is also considered a character.
+Make sure to keep the space at the end of the string, as it is also considered a character.

 ### Support or Contact
 If you need any additional help you can message me on social media or [write an email.](mailto:mathiaslaprivat@gmail.com)